US diplomat in Kiev said he's 'never seen anything' like Trump-Sondland call in restaurant

 Holmes adds details on fallout of phone call

-Holmes surprise deposition last week provided new details on the fallout in the US embassy in Kiev when he relayed the conversation to his superior there.
+Holmes' surprise deposition last week provided new details on the fallout in the US embassy in Kiev.
+He said he referred to the call as a "touchstone piece of information" to explain why Zelensky couldn't get a meeting with Trump.

 "I would refer back to it repeatedly in our, you know, morning staff meetings," he said.
 "We'd talk about what we're trying to do.
 We're trying to achieve this, that.
 Maybe it will convince the President to have the meeting.
 And I would say, 'Well, as we know, he doesn't really care about Ukraine.
 He cares about some other things.'"